kitegateway/woocommerce/README.md

 ## License

-By contributing to the Kitegateway WooCommerce Plugin, you agree that your contributions will be licensed under its [MIT license](/LICENSE).
+By contributing to the Kitegateway WooCommerce Plugin, you agree that your contributions will be licensed under its [GPLv2 or later](/LICENSE).

 Copyright (c) Kitegateway Inc.